ckan/ckan/doc/plugins.rst

 interfaces and workers.
 These work together to provide a simple mechanism to extend core CKAN functionality.

 .. warning:: This is an advanced topic.
-At the moment, you need to have installed a developer version of CKAN to work with extensions, as described in :doc:`developer-install`.
-If you need help, contact the `ckan-discuss mailing list <http://lists.okfn.org/mailman/listinfo/ckan-discuss>`_.
+At the moment, you need to have prepared your system to work with extensions, as described in :doc:`prepare-extensions`.
+We are working to make the most popular extensions more easily available as Debian packages.

 .. note:: The terms **extension**, **plugin interface** and **worker** have very precise meanings: the use of the generic word **plugin** to describe any way in which CKAN might be extended is deprecated.